Luca-Marri/Smart-Constrainer-Tool-for-Maya/README.md

 ## **Important Notes:**
 - For the best user experience, it is recommended to use a screen resolution of **1920x1080**.
 - Using other screen resolutions may cause UI issues or layout problems with the tool.
+- If you encounter any bugs or issues, I’d really appreciate it if you could let me know so I can improve the tool!

 ## **How to Use:**
 1. Insert the `ConstrainTool_UI.py` and `ConstrainTool_Utility.py` files into: